All Episodes

 It would have been even worse without us.

-We hadn't implemented the uh ideas and the policies that we did.
+Well, it would have been much worse we hadn't implemented the ideas, the policies that we did.

-Most of the questions in the presser today seem to have a common theme, and the theme is why have you failed?
+Most of the questions in the presser today seem to have a common theme, and the theme is, why have you failed?

 Why haven't you delivered on what you promised?